fasiha/fasiha.github.io/post/galef-calibration/index.md

 for k in range(6):
   print(f'- Probability(k = {k}) = {binomrv.pmf(k, 5, 0.85):0.3f}')
 ```
-And here's the output:
+And here’s the output:
 - Probability(k = 0) = 0.000
 - Probability(k = 1) = 0.002
 - Probability(k = 2) = 0.024
-- Probability(k = 3) = 0.138 👈 Hatem's actual result
+- Probability(k = 3) = 0.138 👈 Hatem’s actual result
 - Probability(k = 4) = 0.392 👈 higher probability
 - Probability(k = 5) = 0.444 👈 *highest* probability!

-We know that Hatem's empirical frequency of 3/5=60% is lower than the ideal of 85% (which is the confidence he assigned his answers to these five questions).
+We know that Hatem’s empirical frequency of 3/5=60% is lower than the ideal of 85% (which is the confidence he assigned his answers to these five questions).
 This shows a surprising fact: in the ideal case, a perfectly-calibrated person who answered five questions with 85% confidence would get all five right, and get 5/5=100% frequency, *more often* than 4/5=80%, even though 80% is closer to 85% than 100%.

 That surprised me!